Monitoring Freshwater Improvement Actions

 What are we doing?E aha ana mātou?

-Many people are taking action to improve freshwater quality through activities such as stream fencing and planting, wetland restoration, and changes in farming practices.
+Actions are being taken to improve freshwater quality, such as stream fencing and planting, wetland restoration and changes in farming practices.
+How do we know if these actions are successful?

-Over time, these monitoring programmes will give people taking action on the ground information on successes and failures of past actions, helping them prioritise the most effective actions to improve freshwater quality, so our rivers more quickly return to good health.
+Over time, these monitoring programmes will provide information on successes and failures of past actions, helping prioritise the most effective actions to improve freshwater quality, so our rivers more quickly return to good health.

 How can the research be used?
 Ka pēhea e whai take ai te rangahau?